makcpop/alm_test/README.md

 I. (done) Allow reentrant locking.

-II.
-Allow the caller to specify timeout for locking an entity.
+II. (done) Allow the caller to specify timeout for locking an entity.

 III. (done) Implement protection from deadlocks (but not taking into account possible locks outside EntityLocker).